 Marissa has a B.A. in psychology with a focus in animal behavior.
-She worked in a zoo setting for nine years, specifically in the fields of animal husbandry and conservation education.
-As a keeper, her passions are animal nutrition, training and enrichment, and community outreach.
+She worked in a zoo setting for nine years, specifically in the fields of conservation education and animal husbandry.
+Her role at PBI includes leading our annual Climate Alliance training sessions for zoo staff, helping them to communicate effectively.
 She is the co-author of a Polar Bear Diet Trial publication in the Journal of Zoo and Wildlife Medicine (2014) and has published in the American Association of Zookeepers National Conference Proceedings (2010, 2011).
 Marissa is a motivated conservationist who values teamwork and is dedicated to helping others lead their communities.
 She believes in the legacy she will leave behind and works to leave a healthy planet for future generations.

 Director of Conservation Outreach and Staff Scientist